How to convert a linear function to an exponential function?

 The difference can be seen in that the slope is increased in the case of compound interest.

-How to get the future value of $1 after one year with interest =100%?
+How can you get a future value of $1 after one year with interest =100%?

-This is an application for the conversion from simple interest to compound interest, it is required to get a future value of $1, after one year based on a compound interest 100% compounded yearly.
+This is an application for converting from simple interest to compound interest.
+It is required to get a future value of $1 after one year based on 100% compounded yearly interest.

 How to get the future value of 1$ based on i=100% after one year?